10 Common Mistakes New Drywall Professionals Make And How To Avoid Them

 drywall contractor

 Over-sanding the junction is the sixth error that novice plasterboard contractors commit.
-Sanding is a crucial step in the drywall installation, but doing so excessively might harm the joint and provide a rough surface.
+Sanding is a crucial step in drywall installation, but doing so excessively can harm the joint and result in a rough surface.

 Use fine-grit sandpaper to softly sand the drywall sheet joint to prevent this error.
 To get a smooth finish, start with a coarse grit and work up to a fine one.
 Next, sand evenly while protecting the surrounding area by using a sanding block.